 Publications & Speaking Engagements

-Panelist, "Resolving a Case: Damages Models, Comcast Implications," FDLI Food Advertising & Litigation Conference (September 24, 2015).
+"Resolving a Case: Damages Models, Comcast Implications," presented at FDLI Food Advertising & Litigation Conference, (September 24, 2015).

 - Law360, "Attorneys react to Supreme Court's DirecTV Arbitration Decision."
 December 14, 2015.

 - Law360, "Sears, Whirlpool Settle Dishwasher Row With Repairs, Rebates," September 14, 2015.

 - Law360, "Consumers Push Justice to Pass Up Whirlpool, Sears Cases," December 6, 2013.

 - Wheeler Trigg O'Donnell Elects New Partners Galen Bellamy and Andrew Myers